-Aptiom is a prescription medication approved by the Food and Drug Administration (FDA) in 2013 for the treatment of partial seizures in adults.
-Aptiom may be added to a person’s existing medications when the current regimen is not effective enough in controlling seizures.
-Aptiom is also known by its drug name, Eslicarbazepine.
+Aptiom is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults who experience partial-onset seizures.
+Aptiom is indicated as an adjunct to existing medications when a current regimen is not effective in controlling seizures.
+Aptiom is also referred to by its drug name, eslicarbazepine acetate.

-Aptiom is an anticonvulsant, or drug that is used to control seizures.
-Both Aptiom and Oxcarbazepine are converted to the same active compound within the body; therefore, the effects of the two drugs are very similar.
-It is believed that Aptiom works in cases of epilepsy by inhibiting nerve signals.
+Aptiom is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals.

 How do I take it?

 Prescribing information states that Aptiom is taken orally as a tablet once daily.

 Avoid driving or operating machinery until you are certain you understand how Aptiom affects you.

 Drinking alcohol while taking Aptiom can intensify some side effects.

 Do not stop taking Aptiom suddenly.
 If you decide to stop taking Aptiom, consult your physician for a plan to reduce your dosage gradually.
 Aptiom should be taken exactly as prescribed by a physician.

 The FDA-approved label for Aptiom lists common side effects including sleepiness, dizziness, nausea, vomiting, feeling unsteady on your feet, loss of coordination, headache, tremors, and double vision.
 Some of these side effects may fade as your body acclimates to Aptiom.